wssimms/gssquared/Docs/Compatibility.md

 hello + fireworks (B) does not work.
 It is apparently doing some crazy cycle-timed stuff, switching display modes using very tight timing.
 So this is "mixing video modes".
 This won't work with our emulation approach at all.

+## Crazy Cycles.dsk

+This is intended for Apple IIe only. hangs on boot waiting for VBL.
+Then it hangs trying to read C070 - which is likely supposed to return "floating bus" value.
+At least, it does in OE.

 ## crazy cycles 2.dsk

 Apple II+.